 While we are all unique individuals, we belong to a larger group of which we are individual examples.
 If you have friends from other cultures, you know that on one level you are very aware of the differences between their culture and yours.
 The fact may contribute much to your relationship.
 On other levels, you and your friends connect affectionately in a way that bypasses how your cultures make you different.

-We all know that no culture is better than the other, no nationality is superior to any other, but communicating skillfully with each other takes some training in sensitivity, learning about ourselves and others, and curiosity about how to find skillful ways of relating to our differences.
+We all know that no culture or nationality is superior to any other, but communicating skillfully with each other takes some training in sensitivity, learning about ourselves and others, and curiosity about how to find skillful ways of relating to our differences.
 But, just like cultural identity, we are all human and therefore have more things in common at our core.

 Believe it or not, more people than not are disinterested in looking past their own cultural biases.
 Most resist examining what’s beneath the mask of our cozy identity?
 We think we are who and how we present ourselves to be.

-As my Enneagram teacher, Richard Rohr says, “We, in America, especially, are addicted to our cultural identity and can’t seem to see our righteous attachment.
+One of my Enneagram teacher’s I’ve yet to meet in person, Richard Rohr, says, “We, in America, especially, are addicted to our cultural identity and can’t seem to see our righteous attachment.
 We wear these blinders to our demise.”